Our Guests

 Boston, MA

 Currently based in Boston, Joey divides his attention between performance, teaching, and recording.
-In addition to performing solo, he performs with his wife, old-style step dancer Jaclyn O'Riley, Nathan Gourley, and has toured with Mick Moloney and the group The Green Fields of America.
+In addition to performing solo, he performs with his wife, old-style step dancer Jaclyn O'Riley and his fiddle partner Nathan Gourley.
 While at home, he organizes the meetings of the Boston Pipers Club, teaches privately, and plays in the area.